clavery/dwre-tools/README.md

 If `clientPassword` isn't provided or cannot be found in the keystore the tool will prompt for it on the CLI.

+`instanceType` defaults to "development" and is usually fine for everything unless a staging environment is used.
+For that specify "staging" or use the `--instancetype staging` cli option.

-The CLI arguments `--clientid`, `--clientpassword` are the equivalent to these configuration attributes.
+The CLI arguments `--clientid`, `--clientpassword`, `--instancetype` are the equivalent to these configuration attributes.

 #### Business Manager Setup